 Although much of it is down to personal taste, there are certain guidelines to think about when it comes to layering and an art to the application.
 “Each fragrance is its own tiny masterpiece and was created with enormous skill and passion to be one single sensorial experience.
 It would be like pouring Claridge's Hollandaise Sauce over The Wolseley's Creme Brulee,” explains fragrance expert and journalist, Alice du Parcq.
 “I love marrying two different-but-complimentary scents, where one is sprayed on one wrist and side of the neck and the other on the opposite side.”
 Now onto the all-important combinations...

 A sandalwood-based scent with something citrusy is a classic combination as the smooth sandalwood adds a creamy, softer element to the zingy citrus.
-Give Acqua Di Parma Bergamotto Di Calabria Eau de Toilette, £90.00 a sophisticated twist by pairing it with Clean Reserve Sel Santal Eau de Parfum, £82.00.
+Give Acqua Di Parma Blu Mediterraneo Bergamotto di Calabria Eau de Toilette, £90.00 a sophisticated twist by pairing it with Clean Reserve Sel Santal Eau de Parfum, £82.00.

 If you're feeling brave, Daniel suggests, “choosing two that have contrasting fragrances such as something fruity with a woody scent.”
-We recommend trying Sisley-Paris Eau Tropicale, £56.00 with Diptyque Tam Dao Eau de Toilette, £75.00 or Aesop Karst Eau de Parfum, £140.00.
+We recommend trying Sisley-Paris Eau Tropicale, £58.00 with Aesop Karst Eau de Parfum, £140.00.

-A warm, opulent, spicy vanilla-bomb scent such as Tom Ford Tobacco Vanille Eau de Parfum, £195.00 on one wrist, with a dose of dry, tree-trunk woodland notes on the other Maison Margiela Autumn Vibes Eau De Toilette, £49.00 is a gorgeous combo for crisp, cold, sunny days.
+A warm, opulent, spicy vanilla-bomb scent such as Tom Ford Tobacco Vanille Eau de Parfum, £195.00 on one wrist, with a dose of dry, tree-trunk woodland notes on the other, AKA Maison Margiela Autumn Vibes Eau De Toilette, £49.00, is a gorgeous combo for crisp, cold, sunny days.

-With the number of ways to wear fragrance constantly growing, there are so many alternatives to layering traditional perfumes.
-Serums and body lotions are a more affordable option and with plenty of ultra-luxe formulas, you don’t have to compromise on quality.
-Take a lightweight lotion such as Byredo Gypsy Water Body Lotion, £45.00 and spritz your perfume after getting dressed – try a citrus like Jo Loves Pomelo A Fragrance for added zing.
-Tom Ford Oud Wood Body Lotion is perfect for mixing in with a scent-free body lotion to create a rich base layer, or to simply ensure your Oud Wood Eau de Parfum lasts even longer.
+With the number of ways to wear fragrance constantly growing, you can change up your scent to suit your mood and the occasion.
+Scented serums and body lotions are a more affordable option and with plenty of ultra-luxe formulas, you don’t have to compromise on quality.
+Take a lightweight lotion such as Byredo Rose of No Man’s Land Body Lotion, £47.00 to create a base fragrance before spritzing your usual perfume.
+We currently love the citrusy pop of Jo Loves Pomelo A Fragrance, £75.00, it puts a spring in our step.
+Tom Ford Neroli Portofino Body Lotion, £49.00 is perfect for mixing in with a scent-free body lotion to create a rich base layer, or to simply ensure your Tom Ford Neroli Portofino Acqua Eau de Toilette, £100.00 lasts even longer.
 From Tom Ford to Diptyque and Byredo, lots of brands have formulated their signature scents into body lotions to intensify the fragrance.